 Unit 1.
 Competing ideas of wine production: How is wine produced and why do people disagree on how it should be done?

 Unit 2.
 Old World versus New World: Different ideas of wine are often associated with the Old World and the New World.
 We will probe this dichotomy to see if it holds and consider a number of issues.
 We will study the 2004 film Mondovino as an example the key issues in the wine debate.

 Unit 3.
 Wine Wars: The last part of the course expands on the themes discussed in Mondovino and examines competing ideas of wine in the context of intense global competition.

 Books: There are three main books for the course, available at the bookstore.
-There are also e-book versions of two of them (Wine Politics, and Wine Wars), for those who prefer reading on screen.
+There are also e-book versions, for those who prefer reading on screen.

 Tyler Colman, Wine Politics: How Governments, Environmentalists, Mobsters and Critics Influence the Wines We Drink.
 University of California Press, 2008.